scottredig/zig-javascript-bridge/README.md

 ## Usage

-As of May 2024, zjb requires Zig 0.12.0 or greater.
+As of March 2025, zjb is only known to work with Zig 0.14.0.

 The simple folder provides a good template to start from.
 You'll need to update to reference to zjb in `build.zig.zon`.
 There's currently no release schedule for point releases, so you should use the latest available code.
 Eg, copy the entire `simple` folder into your empty project, then run `zig fetch --save=zjb https://github.com/scottredig/zig-javascript-bridge/archive/<put hash of latest commit to main here>.zip`